cc-archive/cc-cert-core/index.md

 ![The Commons, Copyright Basics, Creative Commons Licenses, Social/Cultural Implementation, Legal, Technical, or International Implementation](img/COREModules.jpg "CORE Modules")

+The pale grey lines divide each module into units of learning.

 ## Units of Learning

-The pale grey lines in the Moudules diagram divide each module into units of learning.

 CORE units of learning across all modules are: